jacopok/jacopok.github.io/_pages/projects.md

 This is a list of things I'm currently working on, within a timescale around a week.

 1. Getting the `mlgw_bns` paper published
-1. Improving the way early-warning signals are handled and sent to observatories ([rehear](rehear))
+1. Making a presentation on [LGWA](LGWA) for the [IFAE meeting](https://agenda.infn.it/event/34702/)
+    1. Remaking plots with new sensitivities
+    1. Including Mt.
+Etna references
 1. Making a study about how Fisher matrix sky localization compares to BAYESTAR localization (for full signals and pre-alerts)
 1. Improving [`GWFish`](https://github.com/janosch314/GWFish)
     1. Implementing antenna patterns
-    1. Studying how it compares, at low SNR, to BAYESTAR / GWTC3 in localization
-    1. New documentation for waveform generation
-1. DWD and NS-WD detectability studies with [decihertz GW detectors](LGWA)
 1. Helping out with some O4 [Virgo](Virgo) chores
+1. Learning to be a Keeper for [Call of Cthulhu](CoC)
 1. Contributing to the ISSI conference proceedings
 1. DMing a DnD campaign based on [Frozen Sick](https://www.dndbeyond.com/sources/wa/frozen-sick#FrozenSick) with Padova people
-1. Learning to be a Keeper for [Call of Cthulhu](CoC)
 1. Learning to play bass
 1. Secret project (IG)
-    1. Getting access to the Virgo data at EGO

 ##### Questions